iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: April 10, 2019 Wednesday

+**Today's Progress**: I started a YouTube tutorial for creating a webpage.
+For my class, I am going back to the beginning of Unit 2(three weeks in) with the readings, videos and homework assignments.
+I fell behind and did a lot of spot reading.
+So I want some depth this time.
+In all I may have did 1-1.5 hours outside of class.

+**Thoughts** I'm not expecting the YouTube playlist to change my life with HTML, CSS or even JS.
+It's been in my saved playlists for a while so with all the coding for class I've been doing I want to jump back into coding for me.
+I was doing JavaScript before the course.
+Class has been Python with stint of HTML and CSS.

+**Link(s) to work**
+1.

 ### Day 4: April 9, 2019 Tuesday

 **Today's Progress**: I got miniconda set up like the coursework intended.
 It works fine at the moment.
 I also completed Web Caesar assignment.